-- the level of car parking meets the needs of both the existing retail offer and the proposed expansion; - the new development relates and responds positively to the existing layout of the Centre and provides good access to West Street; - it is of a scale that is appropriate to its location and would not have a detrimental impact on the existing businesses within the Centre; and - the new development has no unacceptable adverse impact on the amenity of existing neighbouring residential and other development.
+- There is no overall reduction in car parking levels, and the proposed level of car parking meets the needs of both the existing retail offer and the proposed expansion; - ii. the new development relates and responds positively to the existing layout of the Centre and provides good access to West Street; - iii. it is of a scale that is appropriate to its location and would not have a detrimental impact on the existing businesses within the Centre; and - iv. the new development has no unacceptable adverse impact on the amenity of existing neighbouring residential and other development.